patent protection suits and jurisdiction: why federal court and choosing a venue

 If you’re thinking of filing a patent protection suit, it’s best to contact an experienced patent attorney to represent you in court.

-Even still, you may be curious as to the procedures your attorney will follow and why, particularly because they’ll mostly likely be filing your suit in federal court.
+Even still, you may be curious as to the procedures your attorney will follow.
+You may be curious why, particularly because they’ll be filing your suit in federal court.

 The idea may seem daunting and intimidating, but there’s a specific reason for it.

 Patent law is federal law.